-- 5.5.1 HEIW shall encourage attendance at its formal Board meetings by the public and members of the press as well as officers or representatives from organisations who have an interest in HEIW business.
-The venue for such meetings shall be appropriate to facilitate easy access for attendees and translation services; and appropriate facilities wherever practicable to maximise accessibility such as an induction loop system. - 5.5.2 The Board and its Committees shall conduct as much of its formal business in public as possible.
+- 6.5.1 HEIW shall encourage attendance at its formal Board meetings by the public and members of the press as well as officers or representatives from organisations who have an interest in HEIW business.
+The venue for such meetings shall be appropriate to facilitate easy access for attendees and translation services; and appropriate facilities wherever practicable to maximise accessibility. - 6.5.2 The Board and its Committees shall conduct as much of its formal business in public as possible.
 There may be circumstances where it would not be in the public interest to discuss a matter in public, e.g., business that relates to a confidential matter.
 In such cases the Chair (advised by the Board Secretary where appropriate) shall schedule these issues accordingly and require that any observers withdraw from the meeting.
 In doing so, the Board shall resolve: